 Updates to any project plans, documents, or studies due to lack of progress.

-Funding for a project that is primarily used for private use.
+Funding for a project that is primarily for private use.

 Improvements to accommodate private development.

 Rolling stock/equipment.

 NPIAS airports are required to use the FAA design and construction advisory circulars.
 Non-NPIAS airports should consult with Aeronautics prior to proceeding with design to confirm design criteria.
 Aeronautics review and approval of project definition is required prior to programming for any proposed deviation from the component definitions.